zephyr06/ROS2-SP-APPs/SP_Metric_Opt/README.md

 ```

 ## Run the incremental scheduler
 Please check the example provided in `/tests/AnalyzePriorityAssignmentIncrementalExample.cpp`.
+Scheduling with incremental scheduler still requires further coding works.

 ## Read the priority assignment results
 Priority assignment results are saved and explained in the output file generated after running the scheduler, for example, `/TaskData/pa_res_test_robotics_v1.yaml`.
 Bigger integers mean higher priority.
 (This is contrary to the print output during optimization, if any)

 # Result Visualization
 ## Visualize the SP metric
 ```
 cd SP_Metric_Opt/Visualize_SP_Metric
-python draw_SP_multi_figs.py
+python draw_SP_current_scheduler.py
 ```
-Please modify the parameters provided in the main function in `/Visualize_SP_Metric/draw_SP_multi_figs.py` based on the provided comments.
+Please modify the parameters provided in the main function in `/Visualize_SP_Metric/draw_SP_current_scheduler.py` based on the provided comments.

-## Visualize the MSE of SLAM trajectories
+## Visualize the MSE of SLAM trajectories (maybe not well supported at this time)
 ```
 cd SP_Metric_Opt/Visualize_SP_Metric
 python draw_trajectory_error.py